DMR SekharThis is a featured page

 Religion and God

-See main: God and Religious thermodynamics
+See main: God; Religious thermodynamics

 Although not part of his main theory, in various blog posts and discussion, Sekhar maintains that genopsych may be or is god or a part of God inside of humans [and all living beings] that has evolved people to their present form.
 [3] Sekhar's theory is an effort to find unification between genetics, evolution, thermodynamics, the Bhagavat Gita, and the Holy Bible.
 In short, Sekhar believes that the idea of genpsy has the potential to change the way people look at religions and may help some understand themselves better in the context of genetics and thermodynamics.
-In the latter context, Sekhar's aim is to resolve the issue surrouding the common view that entropy is a measure of disorder and that the total entropy tends to a maximum over time in isolated systems.
+In the latter context, Sekhar's aim is to resolve the issue surrounding the common view that entropy is a measure of disorder and that the total entropy tends to a maximum over time in isolated systems.
 [4]

 In cessation thermodynamics, Sekhar argues that genopsych equates to the soul as the “undying and essential non-physical”, but that the soul is unchanging whereas genopsych undergoes updating and development due to evolutionary reasons.
 In addition, he states “the soul is described to exist without physical body whereas genopsych may not exist unattached to genes … the concept of soul allows the possibility of reincarnation while the model of genopsych probably does not.”
 [5]